(This is a great case study on the “big middle” by Garrett Moon, TodayMade.

-During this time we probably started and stopped three or four new versions of the product.
-There were difficult conversations, and a few unreasonable accusations about each other’s “commitment to the product.”
-We felt stuck, and were making big guesses.
+We probably started and stopped three or four new versions of the product during this time.
+There were difficult conversations and a few unreasonable accusations about each other’s “commitment to the product.”
+We felt stuck and were making big guesses.
 While we had a few users, we weren’t finding ways to get good feedback.
 Asking doesn’t always work.

-By the time we realized our mistake, we decided that it would be easier to drive through the mud rather than go backwards.
+When we realized our mistake, we decided that it would be easier to drive through the mud rather than go backward.
 In the end, I am not sure that this was the correct decision either.
 We were bootstrapping our business by doing client projects, so it became really easy for that work to occupy all of our time.
-TodayLaunch was sort of forgotten, and became a sore subject around the office.
+TodayLaunch was forgotten and became a sore subject around the office.

 Something changed in the spring of 2012.

-After growing our client business to a level that could sustain us, we came up with a new plan.
-As early founders, it felt like we had to let our product go dark in order to shed a few stronghold assumptions.
-We developed a new name, and a new theory on how everything would work.
-We cut a bunch of dead weight, and adopted the Twitter Bootstrap framework so we could build faster.
+After growing our client business to a level that could sustain us, we devised a new plan.
+As early founders, it felt like we had to let our product go dark to shed a few stronghold assumptions.
+We developed a new name and a new theory on how everything would work.
+We cut a bunch of dead weight and adopted the Twitter Bootstrap framework so we could build faster.
 TodayLaunch had new wind in its sails.